 Give younger children a few simple food choices.

-Avoid these potential choking hazards for children under 4 years of age:
+Stay away from these possible choking hazards for children under 4 years old:

 Nuts and seeds

 Chunks of peanut butter

 Chunks of raw fruit and chewing gum

 Call your child's healthcare provider right away if your child has any of these:

 Constipation, belly (abdominal) pain, or other signs of an intestinal blockage